angrykim/agusmakmun.github.io/_posts/2016-12-29-top-10-python-libraries-of-2016.md

 Before we talked about detection of money laundering using network graphs, Let's take a moment to learn more about network graph analysis as a whole.

-The most commonly used methods for analyzing network graphs are **"Path length", "Clustering Coefficient", "Efficiency", "Density" and so on.**
+The most commonly used methods for analyzing network graphs are **"Path length", "Clustering Coefficient", "Efficiency", "Density"** and so on.

+Density refers to the "connections" between participants.
+Density is defined as the number of connections a participant has, divided by the total possible connections a participant could have.
+For example, if there are 20 people participating, each person could potentially connect to 19 other people.
+A density of 100% (19/19) is the greatest density in the system.
+A density of 5% indicates there is only 1 of 19 possible connections.

+Among them, Density refers to the "connection" between participants, which means it is defined as the number of connections a participant has, divided by the total possible connections a participant could have.

-Among them, The density of the netowrk can determind how effective and valid the network is.
+it can determind how effective and valid the network is.

 So let's talk about how we can calculate the density of the network.